 Which Vegetables Go In Tikka Masala?

-For a healthier version of the cultural classic, this recipe highlights hearty root vegetables such as potatoes and carrots for added heft and fiber.
+This recipe highlights hearty root vegetables such as potatoes and carrots for added heft and fiber.
 Also in the mix is cauliflower, which becomes buttery soft when slow cooked.
 Stirring in green peas at the end adds a pop of color and, as a result, a pop of vegetal sweetness in each bite.

 In addition (or in place of), the veggies used here, chunks of celery root, butternut squash, parsnips, or rutabaga would also be delicious in this hearty dish.